Shiraishi-Arata/YukariLauncher/README.md

 this is just my ordinary used.
 * Changing default control with my own
 * Add libzstd for AxiomMod just arm64
-* Add libPhysXjniBindingsXjniBindings for PhysicsMod just arm64
+* Add libPhysXjniBindings for PhysicsMod just arm64
 * Customize with purple accent
 * Working on mods updater(but not going well because I'm nothing on build app)
 * Everything I add is A.I work, so don't complain if you find any bugs :)